myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 Power Distribution
 ~~~~~~~~~~~~~~~~~~

-PCIe 5GRadio board by default must be powered from 12V 6 pin PCIe power connector (J36) due to high power consumption.
+LimeSDR X3 board by default must be powered from 12V 6 pin PCIe power connector (J36) due to high power consumption.
 An alternative 12V supply connection is possible from the PCI connector (disabled by default) if a power consumption of less than 25W is guaranteed.

 Header J34 (0.2” pitch) and J35 (0.1” pitch) can be used for powering external 12V devices.

-PCIe 5GRadio board power distribution diagram is as shown in Figure 10.
+LimeSDR X3 board power distribution diagram is as shown in Figure 10.

 .. figure:: images/PCIe_5GRadio_3v0_diagrams_r1_power.png
   :width: 600

   Figure 10.
-PCIe 5GRadio board power distribution diagram
+LimeSDR X3 board power distribution diagram